rocketbot-cl/Pipefy/README.md

 3. #### Get Pipe by ID
 With this command you can obtain information about the fields of a pipe from its id

+4. #### Upload file
+With this command you can upload a document to Pipefy and use the result filename in other commands

 ----
 ### OS